How to access disability accommodations at Linfield

 - Complete an online application for services and submit documentation.
 Watch above video for instructions.

 - Schedule a required LSS Intake (email firstname.lastname@example.org to set up a phone or web appointment)

 - Make requests for accommodation each Semester using LSS Online Services

 - Follow policies and procedures outlined during your LSS Intake.
 Be aware that LSS requires advance notice to coordinate accommodations.
 LSS will make every reasonable effort to accommodate each request but cannot guarantee that untimely requests can be met.
 Requests for accommodations made without sufficient notice may result in delay, substitutions, or denial of accommodation.

 Disability Services available through Learning Support Services

-Students needing to request disability services must identify with our office as soon as possible (Section 504 of the Rehabilitation Act).
-In the college setting a student does not qualify for services until they have registered with the designated disability office (Learning Support Services), provided the appropriate documentation, and been certified for eligibility.
+Students needing to request disability services must identify with our office as soon as possible (Section 504, subpart E of the Rehabilitation Act).
+In the college setting a student does not qualify for services until they have registered with the designated disability office (Learning Support Services), provide the appropriate documentation, and been certified for eligibility.
 It is the student's choice as to whether they choose to register with Learning Support Services.